Back to Guides

 Replace with: Onest, Fraunces, or even something unexpected like Syne.

-3. What's In: Fresh Faces for 2026
+3. What's In: Fresh Faces for 2026 (Best Google Font Combinations)

-Trending New Onest
+Onest

 Onest is my favorite discovery of 2026.
 It's a geometric sans-serif like Montserrat, but it has more personality.
 The letterforms are slightly condensed, giving it a confident, modern feel.
 It's perfect for tech companies, creative agencies, and anyone who wants to stand out without being weird.

-Best for: Headlines, branding, modern web design.
+Best for: Headlines, branding, modern web design - one of the best Google Font combinations for 2026.

 Trending Fraunces

 Fraunces has been around for a bit, but it's hitting its stride in 2026.
 It's a variable serif with a "soft" axis that makes it feel almost velvety.
 It's risky — it doesn't look like a normal serif — but when it works, it's unforgettable.
 I've used it for lifestyle brands, fashion sites, and editorial projects.
+Try it with our variable font axes preview.

 Best for: Brands that want personality, editorial design, fashion.